-See Note 11, "Commitments and Contingencies," in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report for additional information on guarantees associated with our business activities.
+See Note 10, "Commitments and Contingencies" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report for additional information on guarantees associated with our business activities.

-Disclosure Pursuant to Section 13(r)(1)(D)(iii) of the Securities Exchange Act.
-Pursuant to Section 13(r)(1)(D)(iii) of the Securities Exchange Act of 1934, as amended (the Exchange Act), we note that, during the period January 1, 2015 through December 31, 2015, the Company's branch in Syria maintained a bank account and guarantees at the Commercial Bank of Syria (CBS), which was designated as a Specially Designated National pursuant to Executive Order 13382 (EO 13382) on August 10, 2011.
+Disclosure Pursuant to Section 13(r)(1)(D)(ii) of the Securities Exchange Act.
+Pursuant to Section 13(r)(1)(D)(ii) of the Securities Exchange Act of 1934, as amended, we note that, during the period from January 1, 2016 through April 30, 2016, we continued to maintain a bank account and guarantees at the Commercial Bank of Syria ("CBS"), which was designated as a Specially Designated National pursuant to Executive Order 13382 ("EO 13382") on August 10, 2011.
 This bank account and the guarantees at CBS were maintained in the normal course of business prior to the listing of CBS pursuant to EO 13382.
-We note that the last known account balance as of December 31, 2015 was approximately \$3,455.
-The bank account did not generate interest from January 1, 2015 through December 31, 2015, and the guarantees did not generate any revenue or profits for the Company.
-Pursuant to a license granted to the Company by OFAC on January 3, 2013 and subsequent licenses granted on April 29, 2013, July 12, 2013, February 28, 2014, November 12, 2014, and October 24, 2015, the Company has been winding down its operations in Syria.
-The Company's current license expires on April 30, 2016.
-The Company has also received licenses from OFAC to close the CBS account and terminate any guarantees.
-The Company's application to renew these licenses, which was submitted to OFAC on May 18, 2015, remains pending.
-Following the termination of guarantees and the closure of the account, the Company does not intend to engage in any further business activities with CBS.
+We note that the last known account balance was approximately \$3,468 at April 30, 2016.
+The bank account did not generate interest from January 1, 2016 through April 30, 2016, and the guarantees did not generate any revenue or profits for the Company.
+Pursuant to a license granted to the Company by OFAC on January 3, 2013, and subsequent licenses granted on April 29, 2013, July 12, 2013, February 28, 2014, November 12, 2014, and October 24, 2015, the Company had been engaged in winding down its past operations in Syria.
+The Company's last such license expired on April 30, 2016.
+In addition, the Company's application to renew its license to transact business with CBS, which was submitted to OFAC on May 18, 2015, was not acted upon prior to the expiration of the Company's last such license.
+As a result, and in connection with the license expiration, the Company abandoned its remaining property in Syria, which, including the CBS account, was commercially insignificant, and ended the employment of its final two employees in Syria, who had remained employed by the Company to assist with the execution of the Company's wind-down activities pursuant to authority granted by the OFAC licenses.
+The Company does not intend to engage in any further business activities with CBS.